What Can Baking Soda and Coconut Oil Do for Your Skin?

 However, the beauty industry is still largely dominated by toxic products that slowly impact our health over time.
 The movement towards "safer" mainstream cosmetics has to catch up, and the consumer is the main actor in enabling the voice of natural reason to be heard.

 Truly, if more people knew about the cost-efficient and natural ways to better health and lifestyle, many chemical companies out there would run out of business.
 In fact, there are multiple ways one can utilize nature's gifts and incorporate them into everyday beauty and lifestyle practices.

 My favorite beauty tip is very easy to uphold and very time- and cost-efficient.
 For radiant and beautiful skin, it is important for the average consumer to:

 - be aware of the product s/he is buying and the ingredients included within, and

 - understand that the most quality ingredients are found in nature.

-Try natural products, and I do hope you experience the same wonderful benefits as I did.
+Baking soda and coconut oil are great, natural alternatives to mainstream beauty products.
+I do hope you experience the same wonderful benefits as I did.
 Live naturally and beautifully!